voidpigeon/sleep-time/README.md

 ## How to use it
 Just run `sudo bash start.sh`.
 It needs root access in order to read from `/dev/input`.
 The script runs in the background.

+To end the script, run `sudo killall ruby` or kill the process in another way if you have another important ruby script running.

 ## Configuration
-`config.conf` contains two options to change the behavior of the script:
+`config.conf` contains options to change the behavior of the script:
 * `seconds_cutoff` --- inactivity time in seconds necessary to consider the user asleep
 * `time_format` --- controls how the time is written to the log file
+* `check_mouse` --- if set to NO, mouse movement will not be considered activity